simondilhas/qto_buccaneer/readme.md

 A growing set of scripts and functions to help you:

-- Define the logic how a metric is defined in metrics_config.yaml
+- Define the logic how a metric is defined with a config file
+- Enriche and clean up IFC files more userfreindly than with pure ifcopenshell
-- Calculate Metrics based on yaml
+- Calculate Metrics based on your definition
 - Calculate Metrics by room
 - Export metrics to Excel and other reports